Drug Rehab for Melbourne

-Not a Twelve Step program, not looking for a dual diagnosis that requires medicating, the Narconon program is based on forty-five years of experience making people sober.
-No drugs are ever used as part of treatment.
-At Narconon, it's felt that the use of methadone or buprenorphine, both addictive opiates, keep people trapped in a continuing dependence on drugs.
-After graduating from the long-term holistic Narconon program, 70% of Melbournians - and those in other international cities where Narconon centers are located - go on to achieve long-term sobriety.
+Not a Twelve Step program, not looking for a dual diagnosis that requires medicating, the Narconon program is based on five decades of experience making people sober.
+Outside of any medical wean down required in special situations prior to starting the rehabilitation program, no substitute drugs are used as part of treatment.
+At Narconon, it’s felt that the use of methadone or buprenorphine, both addictive opiates, keep people trapped in a continuing dependence on drugs.

 The idea behind the Narconon program is to repair the specific types of destruction caused by addiction.
 And what are these?
 Loss of integrity; destruction of relationships and trust with family members, friends, employers and community members; dull perceptions; slow, unclear thinking; lack of confidence; inability to look other people in the eye and communicate clearly; destruction of morals and much more.
 The Narconon program puts each person in recovery through a service or series of steps that enable them to gradually replace these losses with hope and ability.

-It doesn't happen in a thirty day program.
+It doesn’t happen in a set 28-day program.
 This kind of damage takes time to repair.
-That's why the Narconon program is open-ended: each person goes through at their own rate.
-Some people finish in three months and others need more time.
+That’s why the Narconon program is open-ended: each person goes through at their own rate.
+The average person completes in 8 to 12 weeks, but some may take longer.
 Their guilt over misdeeds committed while addicted may require longer to face and repair.
-The cost of the program is the same no matter how long it takes.

 Prescription Drugs are a Rising Problem in Victoria